Aliafify/Coding_Self_Experties/javascript_libraries.md

 Conclusion
 The sanitize-html package is a powerful tool for ensuring that user-generated HTML content is clean, secure, and free from potentially harmful code.
 Its customizable configuration makes it flexible enough to suit a variety of use cases, from simple HTML sanitization to more complex scenarios where specific tags and attributes need to be preserved.

-go
-Copy code

-This Markdown document provides a comprehensive overview of the `sanitize-html` package, including installation instructions, examples, and configuration options.
-You can copy and paste it into a `.md` file for your documentation needs.